-Students agree that by taking this course all required papers may be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
-All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.
+Normally, students will be required to submit their course essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site